 The goals of the program include the development and communication of science-based Standards of Care aimed at facilitating best canine care practices via continuous improvement, research and breeder education.

-Breeders are encouraged to visit Purdue University’s Center for Animal Welfare Science website to review the information on canine well-being and detailed research findings that are posted there.
+Breeders are encouraged to visit the Candace Croney Research Group’s page on the Welfare of Breeding Dogs to review the information on canine well-being and detailed research findings that are posted there.